taowenwei/mongodb-grafana-plugin/INSTALL.md

 5. add and configure the datasource

 choose `Mongodb-Grafana-Plugin`

 <img src="./imgs/datasource.png" alt="plugin" style="zoom: 50%;" />

 configure the mongodb connection parameters and the plugin's backend url

 <img src="./imgs/datasource-config.png" alt="plugin" style="zoom: 50%;" />

 6. debug the frontend
-since it is a debug build, you code change in the frontend will take effect immediately. open a chrome's inspector, just do an `Empty Cache and Hard Reload` to load the new change(s).
+since it is a debug build in step 3 `npm run dev`, you code change in the frontend will take effect immediately. open a chrome's inspector, just do an `Empty Cache and Hard Reload` to load the new change(s).

 you will then be able to view the source, set breakpoints, step through the code; just like debugging any react.js apps